PR0M3TH3AN/SeedPass/README.md

 ### Running the Application

 1. **Start the Application:**

    ```bash
    python main.py
    ```

 2. **Follow the Prompts:**

+   - **Seed Profile Selection:** If you have existing seed profiles, you'll be prompted to select one or add a new one.
-   - **Enter Your Password:** This password is crucial as it is used to decrypt your parent seed and, subsequently, your seed index data from Nostr.
+   - **Enter Your Password:** This password is crucial as it is used to encrypt and decrypt your parent seed and seed index data.
    - **Select an Option:** Navigate through the menu by entering the number corresponding to your desired action.

    Example menu:

    ```
    Select an option:
    1. Generate a New Password and Add to Index